Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: Conclusion

-\paragraph{Relation to Soergel bimodules.} In view of the results of \S \ref{boundaryCS}, 2-Chern-Simons theory contains a categorification $\C_q(G)$ of the Chern-Simons degrees-of-freedom decorating 1-tangles.
-In accordance with \textbf{Proposition \ref{bigradedQ}}, it determines a bigraded ring $H(BG,\bbZ)[t][q,q^{-1}]$ localized at the graph $B$.
+In view of the results of \S \ref{boundaryCS}, 2-Chern-Simons theory contains a categorification $\C_q(G)$ of the Chern-Simons degrees-of-freedom decorating 1-tangles.
+In accordance with \textbf{Proposition \ref{bigradedQ}}, it determines a bigraded ring $H_G(BG,\bbZ)[t][q,q^{-1}]$ localized at the graph $B$.
 Due to \textit{Remark \ref{knothomology}}, one may wonder how this invariant is related to Khovanov-Rozansky homology.